 Don’t do distance education if you don’t have to.

-- You usually have to have nearly daily internet reception.
-Portable wi-fi can be astonishingly expensive, and if you’re planning to go anywhere off the major highways you won’t have reception anyway.
+- You usually have to have regular daily internet reception.
+Portable wi-fi is expensive, and if you’re planning to go anywhere off the major highways you won’t have reception anyway.
 This limits your travels in so many ways.
 If you’re having an amazing time at a national park you still have to pack up and get back to town in time for Monday morning’s lesson.
 Not fun.

 - You need to know where you’re going to be to receive regular mail.
 If you’re happy to stick to a very strict schedule, and positive you won’t deviate from it, this is possible.
 But again, it severely limits your flexibility.
 It’ll only take a few times of hanging around a town that has proved to be exceptionally boring yet massively expensive, waiting for your next package to arrive, for this to seem really inconvenient.
 Some providers will now give you a whole term’s work at a time, which is a great improvement.